-Also, we’ve included a section highlighting the luxury hotels we stayed at during our trip and a final section about Ninh Binh which is a couple of hours from Hanoi and well worth a visit in our opinion.
+Below are the vegan spots we visited during these trips and at the end of our Vegan Guide to Hanoi you will find links to other useful vegan information online.
+We spent our time predominantly in two locations, the old town and West Lake, and we’ve included a section highlighting the luxury hotels we stayed at during our trip.
+You’ll also find a final section about Ninh Binh, a great destination for nature lovers which is a couple of hours from Hanoi (and well worth a visit in our opinion).

 The first thing you should do when you arrive in Hanoi is head to Minh Chay and eat the other-worldly-divine vegan creme caramel, it’s one of the tastiest vegan desserts we’ve had for some time and we loved it.
 We also enjoyed some delicious traditional steamed rice rolls and loved that the staff were super friendly.
 Go here and make vegan friends.